jasemagee/jasemagee.com/content/post/2018-07-19-easy-game-in-unity-tutorial.md

 * Hierarchy: Shows a list of all game objects in the scene.
 You can select game objects in the current scene using the scene or hierarchy views.
 * Inspector: Properties for the selected item in the scene, hierarchy, or project view.
 * Game: At the top center of Unity you'll notice play, pause and stop buttons, these are used to actually play test the game.
 When you press play the game view will activate and you can test the game here.
 * Console: Gives you information, alerts and errors.
 Use the 3 little icons in the top right to toggle types of messages on/off.
-This can be things like compile errors with scripts or you can manually write output to this window from code using {{< highlight csharp >}}Debug.Log("This will appear in the console");{{< / highlight >}}
+This can be things like compile errors with scripts or you can manually write output to this window from code using {{< highlight code >}}Debug.Log("This will appear in the console");{{< / highlight >}}

 2\.
 We need a solid base for the play area, we're going to use a plane for this.
 Right-click in the hierarchy view and select "3D Object->Plane", a plane will appear in the scene and game views.